factom-protocol/FIP/FIPS/config.md

 ; ---------------- PLUGINS ----------------
-; In order for plugins to be enabled, the binaries have to be located inside the plugin folder ; Path to the plugin binaries folder.
+; In order for plugins to be enabled, the binaries have to be located inside this folder.
+; Leave blank to disable plugins
 ;pluginPath =

 ; Enable torrent sync plugin